-Some history on Romsley in the county of Worcestershire
+Some history on Romsley and Hunnington in the county of Worcestershire

 I do not know Romsley very well and yet there are parts of it that I know intimately.
 Every now and then I cycle to Shutt Mill and then point my bicycle up Winwood Heath Road.
 It is a testing hill climb that delivers a little hurt until one reaches Daleswood Park.
 The alternative is the easier climb up Farley Lane from Bell Heath, a route that I have cycled hundreds of times!